 - 2021: New Zealand Statistics: Indigenous land cover

 - Convention on Biological Diversity: Ecosystem Based Adaptation

 - 2020: Strassburg et al; Global priority areas for ecosystem restoration Nature article

-- 2019: Lewis et al: Restoring natural forests is the best way to remove atmospheric carbon Nature
+- 2019: Lewis & Wheeler; Restoring natural forests is the best way to remove atmospheric carbon, Nature article (open access)

 - 2018: Warren et al; The implications of the United Nations Paris Agreement on climate change for globally significant biodiversity areas, Climate Change 147 pp395-409